I want you to think of a bald man. That’s right – a shiny-headed bald man.

 Now repeat after me: Shampoo is a wash for your scalp, not your hair.
 There’s no need to go lathering the ends of your hair which are dead, when the point is to clean the scalp skin!

 Always rinse your cleanser out thoroughly and with the same scrubbing motion at the roots.

 While not being dried out, a comfortably dry scalp is a happy scalp.
 Never leave your wet hair tied up where it can trap moisture by your scalp.
 Ever heard of athlete’s foot?
 When your skin can’t dry out in a normal amount of time for whatever reason, this can invite fungal infections and rashes, and in the case of your scalp, create dandruff and hair loss.

 On the other hand, blasting your scalp every day with a blowdryer on high heat can cause flaky and tight, irritated scalp skin.
 It’s better to limit the use of hair dryers wherever possible.

 The healthiest and lowest-effort drying method is air drying.
 Start by gently patting your scalp with a towel (preferably microfibre as they’re the most absorbent) then squeeze the lengths of your hair dry.
 Try flipping your hair side to side as it dries to encourage airflow to the roots.

 If you have a particularly dry scalp, you can actually add extra oils, and use them to massage into and rehydrate the skin.

 Some people are predisposed to dandruff and may need to use these kinds of shampoos indefinitely to keep dandruff away.
-However, it’s best to try incorporate anti-dandruff shampoo in a rotation (say, every other wash) where possible.
+However, it’s best to try incorporate your anti-dandruff shampoo in a rotation (say, every other wash) where possible.
 This limits the exposure to the often drying formulas and gives your scalp a break.

 Scalp-focused sun protection